neomutt/neomutt.github.io/_dev/deploy.md

 ## Result

-Every time a translater makes an update, the [leaderboard](https://neomutt.org/translate) is updated.
+Every time a translator makes an update, the [leaderboard](https://neomutt.org/translate) is updated.